-2 Automatic transmissions that require MERCON® LV should only use MERCON® LV fluid.
+2Automatic transmissions that require MERCON® LV should only use MERCON® LV fluid.
 Refer to scheduled maintenance information to determine the correct service interval.
 Use of any fluid other than the recommended fluid may cause transmission damage.

-$^3 \mathrm{Use}$ of synthetic or synthetic blend motor oil is not mandatory.
-Engine oil need only meet the requirements of Ford specification WSS-M2C930-A and the API Certification mark.
+3Use of synthetic or synthetic blend motor oil is not mandatory.
+Engine oil need only meet the requirements of Ford specification WSS-M2C946-A (3.5L V6 EcoBoost engine) or WSS-M2C945-A (3.7L V6 engine) and the API Certification mark.

 4Add the coolant type originally equipped in your vehicle.
-To determine your vehicle's coolant type color), check your coolant reservoir.

-'See your authorized dealer for fluid level checking or filling.
+5See your authorized dealer for fluid level checking or filling.